Is financial literacy a subject you want to change from a weakness to a strength? You can starting with three easy steps to better understand money.

-A heated conversation between three women waiting at a bus stop discussing finances resulted in this verbal assessment:
+A heated conversation between three women discussing finances while waiting for a bus resulted in this verbal assessment:

 “If you don’t know how money works, you’ll be a smart broke person.“